oziboran/vpc-yaml/README.md

 # AWS VPC with Subnets, NAT Gateway, and Internet Gateway CloudFormation Template

-This CloudFormation template creates an AWS Virtual Private Cloud (VPC) with three public subnets and three private subnets.
-It also sets up an Internet Gateway for the public subnets and NAT Gateways for the private subnets.
+CloudFormation YAML template that creates an AWS Virtual Private Cloud (VPC) with three public subnets and three private subnets.
+It also configures an Internet Gateway and NAT Gateways for public and private subnets respectively.
+Additionally, it sets up route tables to manage traffic flow.

 ## Prerequisites